Glossary

 C

-A nuclear reactor accident that occurred at Unit 4 of the Chernobyl Nuclear Power Station in the Ukrainian Republic on April 26, 1986.
+- A nuclear reactor accident that occurred at Unit 4 of the Chornobyl Nuclear Power Station in the Ukrainian Republic on April 26, 1986.

 Intake (Bq) × (Committed) effective dose coefficient (mSv/Bq) = (Committed) effective dose (mSv)

-Steel vessel enclosing a nuclear reactor containing radioactive material.
-It is designed, in any emergency, to keep radioactive materials inside of the vessel and to prevent the release thereof when the radioactive material is discharged from nuclear reactor.
+- Steel vessel enclosing a nuclear reactor containing radioactive material.
+It is designed, in any emergency, to keep radioactive materials inside of the vessel and to prevent the release thereof when the radioactive material is leaked from nuclear reactor.

 D

-The process of spontaneous transformation of a radionuclide from unstable to more stable states.
-Radiation of alpha-ray, beta-ray, gamma-ray etc. occurs in the process.
-(Cited from the website of Public Health England, Radiation Protection Services)
+- The process of spontaneous transformation of a radionuclide.
+The decrease in the activity of a radioactive substance.
+(Cited from the website of UK Health Security Agency, Radiation Protection Services)

 E

-An elementary particle with low mass, 1/1836 that of a proton, and unit negative electric charge.
+- An elementary particle with low mass, 1/1836 that of a proton, and unit negative electric charge.
 Positively charged electrons, called positrons, also exist.
-(Cited from the website of Public Health England, Radiation Protection Services)
+(Cited from the website of UK Health Security Agency, Radiation Protection Services)

 F